Database6 min read

 Yes, since MongoDB 4.0.
 Multi-document transactions work across collections and databases in replica sets.
 However, for many use cases, embedding related data in a single document avoids the need for transactions.

-Explore and manage your MongoDB databases directly from your browser.
+Explore and manage your MongoDB and SQL databases directly from your browser.
 No install, no account required to try it.